kailee0422/RNN-Transformer/HW2/Implementation/README.md

 pip install -r requirements.txt
 ```

-# How to Run This Program
+# How to Run Training Program

 You can choose to run this program **locally in VS Code** or **directly on Google Colab**.

+---

 ## 🖥️ Option 1: Run in VS Code (Locally)